Code-Institute-Submissions/The-doors-project/README.md

 <h2> Technologies Used <h2>

-1. Bootstrap for its simple and ease of use for me and i most familar with it by now
-2. MaxCDN for a java script on advice for my mentor
+ 1.Bootstrap for its simple and ease of use for me and i most familar with it by now 2.MaxCDN for a java script on advice for my mentor

 <h2> Testing </h2>